 N.B.
-If you do not cancel in time you will lose all or part of your credit of 126 contact hours for free courses.
+If you do not cancel in time you will lose part of your credit of 5 vouchers for free courses.
 You can request a cancellation via your profile after logging in to our online registration system.

 - If you cancel more than 5 working days before the start of your course, you will not lose any credit.

-- If you cancel within the final 5 working days before the course starts the number of course contact hours for the cancelled course will be deducted from your total (126 hours).
+- If you cancel within the final 5 working days before the course starts the number of vouchers for the cancelled course will be deducted from your total (5 vouchers).

 ‘Studyload’, in the course description, indicates the number of hours a student is expected to spend on the course.
 A studyload of 28 hours equals 1 ECTS credit point.